Charles Murray Padday: Early life

 The 1911 Census gives the place of birth as London.

-Charles went to Hurstpierpoint school where he was recorded as a border at St John's House (the hall of residence for boarders) in the 1881 census.
+Charles went to Hurstpierpoint school where he was recorded as a boarder at St John's House (the hall of residence for boarders) in the 1881 census.
 The school did not forget him as they reported in Public School Magazine in 1900 that Padday got two pictures in the RA in 1900.

 Life

 Very little is known about his training as an artist, but he had enough resources to travel at his own cost.
 In 1903 Padday visited the United States, arriving at Ellis Island on the SS Minnetonka on 17 August, and arriving back in Portsmouth, first class, on the SS Auguste Victoria on 3 September.
 On arrival in Ellis Island he reported that he had paid his own passage and that he had previously visited the United States in 1895.

 He married Irishwoman Rose Blanche Newman (1873-1966) on 19 December 1903 at All Saints Church in Knightsbridge.
 At the time he was living in Bosham in the Chichester District of West Sussex, but by 1905 he had moved to Itchenor, Chichester, West Sussex and remained there until at least 1907.
 By 1910 he had moved to South Lodge, Seaview Estate, Hayling Island.

-His first marriage did not last and he for divorce on 7 February 1918, stating that Rose had deserted him over two years previously.
-He got a decree nisi on 30 October 1918, and the final degree on 12 May 1919.
+His first marriage did not last and he filed for divorce on 7 February 1918, stating that Rose had deserted him over two years previously.
+He got a decree nisi on 30 October 1918, on the ground of her adultery with a retired Colonel.
+The respondent offered no defence.
+In 1912, he was with the Fleet at Kiel, when he received a letter from his wife announcing her intention of going away.
+She ultimately went off with the Colonel.
+A final decree for the divorce was issued on 12 May 1919.
 He married Bertha Jane Hughes (1875-1959) at Havant, Hampshire in June 1919.
 The Kelly's Directory has Padday living in Newin Green in Kent in 1922, couple moved to 25 Grimston Gardens, Folkestone, Kent, around 1928.
 Padday travelled with Rose to nearly every corner of the globe and painted scenes in every country he visited.